 Swedfund expects its portfolio companies to develop a grievance mechanism available for employees and stakeholders.
-To complement this, Swedfund has an own grievance mechanism that is also available for portfolio companies' stakeholders.
+To complement this, Swedfund has its own grievance mechanism that is also available for portfolio companies' stakeholders.

-2.4 Exit - assessment of withstanding impact
+2.4 Exit - Assessment of Withstanding Impact

-An integrated commitment of Swedfund's responsible ownership is to assess the (i) results of risk mitigating and value adding activities, and subsequently the (ii) withstanding impact of Swedfund's engagement in the company's continued activities.
+An integrated commitment of Swedfund's responsible ownership is to assess (i) the results of risk mitigating and value adding activities, and subsequently (ii) the withstanding impact of Swedfund's engagement in the company's continued activities.
 This is an integral part of the investment cycle as the realisation of wider impact primarily occurs in the long-term.